-On May 22, 2013, the Company entered into an agreement to purchase 100% in mineral claims collectively known as the Pyramid Copper Property, located in northern British Columbia, Canada.
-Per the terms of the agreement, the Company paid \$12,900 and issued 500,000 common shares, valued at \$25,000 (Note 9), to the vendor.
+On May 22, 2013, the Company entered into an agreement to purchase 100% interest in mineral claims collectively known as the Pyramid Copper Property, located in northern British Columbia, Canada.
+Per the terms of the agreement, the Company paid \$12,900 and issued 500,000 common shares, valued at \$25,000, to the vendor.

-(An Exploration Stage Company) NOTES TO THE FINANCIAL STATEMENTS (Expressed in Canadian dollars) FOR THE YEAR ENDED NOVEMBER 30, 2013
+(An Exploration Stage Company)

+NOTES TO THE CONDENSED INTERIM FINANCIAL STATEMENTS

+(Expressed in Canadian dollars)

+(Unaudited)

+THREE MONTHS ENDED FEBRUARY 28, 2014